mohamadk/Grazel/docs/grazel_extension.md

 ### Ignore artifacts

 Bazel's `rules_jvm_external` does not support all of Gradle's supported repositories such as AWS or private Maven repositories with auth headers. `ignoreArtifacts` can be used to exclude certain dependencies from migration.
+Alternately for dependencies that can not be fetched from maven, override targets can be used to point to a local target.
+See [override_targets](#override-targets) for more details.

 !!! warning
     Any module that uses any of the ignored artifacts will be excluded from migration to not fail the build during dependency resolution by `maven_install` rule.